dbmcclain/Lisp-Actors/Actors/README.md

 Forget about this early version of Actors...
 This is based on a "Chinese Restaurant Menu" style of Actor behaviors.
 That's a bunch of nonsense...

-Go on over to the xTActors folder for the real stuff -- Transactional Conventional Hewitt Actors.
+Go on over to the xTActors folder for the real stuff -- Transactional Conventional Hewitt Actors, where Actors systems are assembled from reusable Leggo-blocks of behaviors.

+Earlier...
+(2018...2024)
 --

 This folder contains the start of an experiment in minimalism.
 Just